bacadra/pulsar-navigation-panel/README.md

 * `navigation-panel:fold-section`: fold current section,
 * `navigation-panel:fold-section-at-n`: fold last section at level *n*,
 * `navigation-panel:fold-as-table`: fold all section but in nested form,
-* `navigation-panel:fold-all-info`: fold as table, but only headers with category `info`,
+* `navigation-panel:fold-all-infos`: fold as table, but only headers with category `info`,
-* `navigation-panel:fold-all-success`: fold as table, but only headers with category `success`,
+* `navigation-panel:fold-all-successes`: fold as table, but only headers with category `success`,
-* `navigation-panel:fold-all-warning`: fold as table, but only headers with category `warning`,
+* `navigation-panel:fold-all-warnings`: fold as table, but only headers with category `warning`,
-* `navigation-panel:fold-all-error`: fold as table, but only headers with category `error`,
+* `navigation-panel:fold-all-errors`: fold as table, but only headers with category `error`,
 * `navigation-panel:unfold`: unfold current section,
 * `navigation-panel:unfold-all`: unfold all sections.